Small black-topped red polished beaker

 Findspot: Sudan, Nubia, Kerma, Cemetery S, K 1036

 This bell-shaped (or ‘tulip’) beaker is of a type characteristic of the classic phase of Kerma pottery.
 The red surface was created by application of ochre prior to firing in an oxidizing atmosphere and polishing with smooth stones/pebbles.
 The black top was attained by turning the beaker over to place the upper portion in an oxygen-reduced atmosphere of burning organics/ash.

-From Kerma, Cemetery S, grave 33A (K 33A/110).
-1914: Excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.
+From Kerma, Cemetery S, K 1036 (K 1036/15).
+1913: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition